julianchurchill/sxq-to-midi/README.md

 # TODO - sxq_to_midi.py

-- Handle parallel notes with different pitches
+- Handle dotted 16ths, dotted quarters, dotted halfs (dotted 8ths done)
 - Handle tempo (not in a special track 0 conductor track if possible)
 - Handle time signature (not in a special track 0 conductor track if possible)
 - Handle triplets